FBoucher/stream-projects/Streams/2020-07-31-Stream117-CloudBot.md

-# 2020-07-01 - Stream117 Learning Node.js for the first time: How to play mp3
+# 2020-07-31 - Stream117 Learning Node.js for the first time: How to play mp3

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is learning how to play mp3 in JavaScript, so the Cloud bot (Twitch chat bot) could play sounds.
+Then trying to create a enum to make the code cleaner.

-📺 - Twitch archive - stream no.109
+📺 - Twitch archive - stream no.117

 Replay
 ------